Ashok0/EnderalVREssentials/README.md

 4. Open INI files and add this text somewhere under the [VR] section: fVrScale=72 (Tweaks world scale for VR; Typical values are between 72-78)
 5. Open INI files and add this text somewhere under the [VRUI] section: fHUDCompassScale=0.5000 (Decrease compass size)
 6. Open INI files and add this text somewhere under the [VRUI] section: bPlayVRMeleeWorldImpactSounds=0 (Disable impact sounds; Set to "1" if you like the effect.)
+7. Open INI files and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
+8. Open INI files and add this text somewhere under the [Particles] section: iMaxDesired=1500 (Tweaks bows for Embers XD)
-7. Open INI files and add this text somewhere under the [VRUI] section to decrease text size: fActivateRolloverSecondaryScale=10
+9. Open INI files and add this text somewhere under the [VRUI] section to decrease text size:

+         fActivateRolloverSecondaryScale=10

          fActivateRolloverSecondaryZ=0